masyl/isomaton/doc/roadmap.md

 - API for other time-based property changes (biorythm, seasons, weather);

 ### Storytelling
-- Show relevant actors/entities in the UI with label
+- Show relevant actors in the UI with label
 - Zoom scenegraph to show only a portion of the screen in more details/drama
 - During "setups", some blocs are added by falling from the sky
 - Each levels/acts separated by black screen with title